Once you pass the age of 50, travel insurance isn't offered by so many companies and can get much more expensive if you don't shop around.

 Specialist insurance is much more prevalent when it comes to looking for cover for those over 75, as the number of general insurance providers willing to quote for this age group drops off.
 In general the quotes from specialist providers in this situation tend to be a bit cheaper and more comprehensive.

 General insurers were distinctly absent from the online results when looking for cover for an 80-year-old , but that doesn’t mean they don’t exist.
-Swinton for example recently launched travel insurance policies with no upper age limit, but you’ll need to call to get a quote.
+Swinton, for example have launched travel insurance policies with no upper age limit, but you’ll need to call to get a quote.

 When it comes to pre-existing medical conditions, things get a bit more complex.